- EPSY 5215: Professional Seminar in Learning Technologies (3 Cr., on-campus)

 Topics in Professional Development and Electronic Portfolio Comprehensive Exam preparation.

 The online Masters program may be completed at a slightly slower pace by taking fewer courses during the Fall and Spring semesters and then completing those courses during the following academic year.
-New course numbers starting Summer 2015.
+New course numbers were implemented Summer 2015.